 For line items whose "Deliver impressions" are set to either Frontloaded or Evenly, Ad Manager divides the number of impressions booked for a given line item by the number of days the line item is set to run.

-If there were a line item with 7,000 booked impressions that runs for 7 days, whose "Deliver impressions" is set to Evenly, Ad Manager would schedule 1,000 impressions per day.
+If there were a line item with 7,000 booked impressions that runs for 7 days, whose "Deliver impressions" is set to Evenly, Ad Manager would schedule 1,000 impressions per day, evenly.

-"Expected traffic shape" is a network-wide feature that uses past traffic patterns of your website to predict traffic trends and pace delivery accordingly.
+"Expected traffic shape" is a network-wide feature that uses past traffic patterns of your site to predict traffic trends and pace delivery accordingly.
 If you aren't sure that this feature is enabled in your network, check with your Ad Manager administrator or contact Google support.

 "Expected traffic shape" versus forecasting

 "Expected traffic shape" is different from forecasting.
 Forecasting considers forecasted traffic patterns accounting for seasonality and forecast adjustments to determine inventory availability and pace delivery.
-"Expected traffic shape" simply looks at visits to your website to understand when traffic is higher or lower in order to distribute impressions for line items more optimally.
+"Expected traffic shape" simply looks at visits to your site to understand when traffic is higher or lower in order to distribute impressions for line items more optimally.

 "Expected traffic shape" allows Ad Manager to deliver impressions smoothly relative to the natural traffic fluctuations on your site.
 There are two ways that "expected traffic shape" analyzes traffic: